What do Seventh-day Adventists Believe about the Lord’s Supper?

-Christians live out this new life that they have in Jesus by surrendering their lives to God, by obeying Him, claiming His promises, praying, and by studying the Bible and living according to what they learn.
+Christians live out this new life that they have in Jesus by surrendering their lives to God, by obeying Him, claiming His promises, praying, studying the Bible, and living according to what they learn.

 And Adventists have this understanding as one of their statements of beliefs which says:

 “Eating Christ’s flesh and drinking His blood is symbolic language for the assimilation of the word of God, through which believers maintain communion with heaven and are enabled to have spiritual life . . . .
 Believers feed on Christ, the bread of life, through partaking of the Word of life—the Bible.
 With that Word comes Christ’s life-giving power”.
 (Seventh-day Adventists Believe: General Conference of Seventh-day Adventists, 2005, P. 231.)1

 This spells out the significance of the Lord’s supper.

 It is an expression of what it means to have accepted Jesus as our Lord and Savior, all based on His death for us on the cross.

 Is the bread and drink actually Christ’s body and blood?